Socialist Worker: Production and distribution

 The paper is published on behalf of the party by Larkham Printers & Publishers Limited, having previously been published by Sherborne Publications Limited.

 United States

 Shortly after its foundation in 1977, the ISO began publishing a monthly titled Socialist Worker, modelled after the British publication of the same name and the biweekly Workers' Power, then published by the International Socialists.
 The paper became a daily web site on May Day 2008.
 The print version was published monthly.
 The ISO left the International Socialist Tendency in 2001.

 Since 13 April 2001, the ISO also published a Spanish language supplement to Socialist Worker, titled Obrero Socialista.
 Publication was irregular until 2005, since when it has been bimonthly.

-The ISO, and with it Socialist Worker, was dissolved in April of 2019 in the wake of a sexual scandal.
+The ISO, and with it Socialist Worker, was dissolved in April 2019 in the wake of a sexual scandal.

 Canada

 Socialist Worker is the publication of the International Socialists, the Canadian IST affiliate.
 The newspaper was originally called Workers' Action and was published monthly from 1975 until 1985.
 After 108 issues, it was renamed Socialist Worker.
 More recently, the newspaper has been published sporadically.
 It was published triweekly for a short period in 1995 and is currently on a monthly schedule.